cprendergast19/portfolio/Webflow University Password Protection.md

   > **Note:** Its possible to use different passwords for each web page.

-### Password Protect a Folder in the Designer
+## Password Protect a Folder in the Designer
 To add a password to a folder is very similar to adding a password to a page.
 First navigate to the **Folder** that you want to protect.
 Now select **Settings -> Edit Folder Settings**.
-You will now see the Folder Settings screen as show in Fig 2.
+You will now see the Folder Settings screen as show in Fig 2 below

  1. Enable the **Password protection** button
  2. Add your password